The Government has drafted emergency legislation to help our personal finances during the coronavirus crisis.

 Holidaymakers and travellers

-The current advice is to avoid foreign travel anywhere for 30 days.
+The current advice is to avoid foreign travel anywhere unless it's essential.
 This means travel insurance for trips abroad should kick in and you’ll be eligible for a claim.
 If you travel against this advice, any travel insurance you do have will be invalid.

 If you’re self-isolating and have to cancel a booking, your existing travel insurance may cover you.
 It’s unlikely that you’ll be able to purchase a new travel insurance policy for an upcoming trip, but can still claim on existing policies.
 If you know you need to cancel a trip, contact the accommodation provider as soon as possible, who may be happy to rearrange this for you.

 The Association of British Travel Agents (ABTA) has the latest guidance on how to claim refunds for travel.

 Pre-payment energy customers

 Those who may not be able to add credit to their meters can speak to their supplier about maintaining supply.
 Options could include credit top-ups or being sent a pre-loaded card.

 Mobile operators have removed data charges for those calling NHS 111.